petarally/BP2_policija_aplikacija/README.md

 4. Run the application:
     ```bash
-    flask run
+python app.py
     ```

-Now, you should be able to see the application running at `http://127.0.0.1:5000/` in your web browser.
+Now, you should be able to see the application running at `http://127.0.0.1:8000/` in your web browser.